 top of page

 The answer is yes, ArgoCD can manage itself.
 But how?
 You may ask.
-Then, read this TeraTip to know how you can setup your ArgoCD to manage itself.
+Then, read this TeraTip to know how you can set up your ArgoCD to manage itself.

 First of all, what is ArgoCD?
 ArgoCD is a GitOps Continuous Delivery tool for Kubernetes, and it can help you by managing all your cluster resources constantly comparing their state on the cluster against the repositories of those resources.